 We hope this FAQ page answers many of your questions.
-Additional information is on the other Camp pages and in the Camp 2022 brochure.
-We will also post the 2022 Parent Handbook in the spring.
+Additional information is on the other Camp pages and will be in the Camp 2023 brochure in the fall.
+We will also post the 2023 Parent Handbook in the spring.
 Don't hesitate to contact the year-round office in Baltimore with any questions.

 Camp Shoresh is located on a beautiful 107-acre campus in Adamstown, Maryland in Frederick County.

 Session 1 runs from Monday, June 24 – Friday, July 19.

 Second session runs from Monday, July 24 – Thursday, August 10.

 Visit the Camp Dates & Rates page and the calendar on the Programs Events page for additional information.

 Our first session runs 4 weeks and our second session runs 3 weeks.
 Most of our campers attend for the full summer, but many attend for just one of the sessions.
 We will try to accommodate families if their camper is unable to attend for an entire session.

 Yes!
 We are holding an open house on December 3, 2023, followed by our Chanukah Extravaganza, and will hold several open houses in Spring 2024.
-If you’re not able to attend an open house, email email@example.com and we will attempt to schedule a private tour.
+If you’re not able to attend an open house, email firstname.lastname@example.org and we will attempt to schedule a private tour.

 There is typically one boys bunk and one girls bunk per grade so if your camper and their friend are the same gender and grade, they will likely be together.
-The camp application allows for three bunkmate requests; we make every attempt to honor these requests if reciprocal.
+The camp application allows for up to three bunkmate requests; we make every attempt to honor at least one of these requests if reciprocal.